 (B) if the message is from a party other than the party to which the recipient communicated such consent, the recipient was given clear and conspicuous notice at the time the consent was communicated that the recipient's electronic mail address could be transferred to such other party for the purpose of initiating commercial electronic mail messages.

 This leaves the definition of “primary purpose” up to the courts interpreting that definition on a case by case basis.
 Even after the said regulations are enacted, such interpretation will likely continue to be required as well.
-[NOTE: The Federal Trade Commission has adopted new rules defining the above, to be effective February 18, 2005 and these can be found at http://www.ftc.gov/os/2004/12/041216canspamfrn.pdf].
-Clearly many of emails will be self-evidently of a commercial nature but there may be gray areas that the regulations may address.(2) Commercial electronic mail message-(A) IN GENERAL- The term `commercial electronic mail message' means any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service (including content on an Internet website operated for a commercial purpose). [emphasis added.
+[NOTE: The Federal Trade Commission has explanations of the law to be found at https://www.ftc.gov/search/site/spam%20laws.](2) Commercial electronic mail message-(A) IN GENERAL- The term `commercial electronic mail message' means any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service (including content on an Internet website operated for a commercial purpose). [emphasis added.
 See below.]

 (B) TRANSACTIONAL OR RELATIONSHIP MESSAGES- The term `commercial electronic mail message' does not include a transactional or relationship message.
 [Note: this term is defined in the statute as well but in an effort to simply this article, I have not dealt with the details of the issues related to “transactional or relationship messages”and thus will not cover that said definition more fully.
 Generally, however, it relates to emails that relate to aspects of a commercial transaction.]